telerik/reporting-docs/upgrade/overview.md

    + `<assemblies>`―The Reporting assemblies that are references in the web application.

 1. (For web applications only) Open the `.aspx` or `.master` pages and change the version of the ASP.NET Report Viewer in the `Register` directive.

-1. (For web applications only) Update the HTML5 Report Viewer files in the project.
+Update the HTML5 Report Viewer files in the project.
 Open the `.cshtml` or `.vbhtml` and layout views, the pure HTML pages or the `.aspx` or `.master` pages, and change the version of the links which point to the following files:

    + `telerikReportViewer-x.x.x.x(.min).css`―The CSS of the HTML5 Report Viewer where `x.x.x.x` is the HTML5 Report Viewer and Telerik Reporting version (for example, `8.1.14.816`).